vincentfrenz/Rfrenz/README.md

 ### Generating Test Data

-The data generated here is used in the exampls below.
+The data generated here is used in the examples below.

 ``` r
 r1 <- matrix(c(0,1,0,1,0,